cytoscape/cytoscape.js/documentation/md/core/init.md

 **`zoom`** : The initial zoom level of the graph.
 Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.
 You can set **`options.minZoom`** and **`options.maxZoom`** to set restrictions on the zoom level.

+**`zoomingEnabled`** : Whether zooming the graph is enabled, both by user events and programmatically.

+**`userZoomingEnabled`** : Whether user events (e.g. mouse wheel, pinch-to-zoom) are allowed to zoom the graph.
+Programmatic changes to zoom are unaffected by this option.

 **`pan`** : The initial panning position of the graph.
 Make sure to disable viewport manipulation options, such as `fit`, in your layout so that it is not overridden when the layout is applied.

+**`panningEnabled`** : Whether panning the graph is enabled, both by user events and programmatically.

+**`userPanningEnabled`** : Whether user events (e.g. dragging the graph background) are allowed to pan the graph.
+Programmatic changes to pan are unaffected by this option.

 **`renderer`** : A plain object containing options for the renderer to be used.
 The `options.renderer.name` field specifies which renderer is used.
 You need not specify anything for the `renderer` option, unless you want to specify one of the rendering options below: